LethalAspect/IPDefender/README.md

 TODO:

-:large_blue_circle: Add support for domains starting in WWW
+:white_check_mark: Add support for domains starting in WWW

+:large_blue_circle: Check if domains is dead or alive

 :large_blue_circle: Create a bot to automate the proccess of link checking